thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/weekly-todos/week5.md

 have identified any experts that can spread knowledge beyond your teams, please do not hesitate to reach out to the Area Leads.
 We love to collaborate and build a great learning culture at Thoth-tech.

+If you would like to express interest to attend the leadership conference - please let us know.
+This is a shadowing development experience that would be beneficial, particularly for juniors taking more leadership responsibility next trimester.

 Please familiarise yourself with the following guidelines: